Thermador Frost Build-Up – Defrost System Failure

 Steps:

-- Manual defrost: Remove all bottles, unplug the unit, and allow ice to melt with towels in place.
+• Manual defrost: Remove all bottles, unplug the unit, and allow the ice to melt with towels in place.
 This may take several hours.

-- Inspect gasket: Check the door gasket for tears or gaps.
-Replace if damaged.
+• Inspect gasket: Check the door gasket for tears or gaps.
+Replace it if it is damaged.

-- Test defrost heater: After ice is removed, access the evaporator and test heater resistance.
-Replace if open.
+• Test defrost heater: After the ice is removed, access the evaporator and test the heater resistance.
+Replace it if it is open.

-- Check defrost sensor: Test the defrost sensor/thermostat for proper resistance or continuity at the appropriate temperature.
-Replace if faulty.
+• Check defrost sensor: Test the defrost sensor/thermostat for proper resistance or continuity at the appropriate temperature.
+Replace it if it is faulty.

-- Control board: If heater and sensor are good, the main control board may not be initiating defrost and should be replaced.
+• Control board: If the heater and sensor are good, the main control board may not be initiating defrost and should be replaced.

 Advertisements